saltedge/saltedge-ios-swift/README.md

 ## Security

-The SDK use SSL pinning enabled.
-That means that every API request that originates in `SEAPIRequestManager` will have SSL certificate validation.
+The SDK uses SSL pinning.
+This means that every API request that originates in `SEAPIRequestManager` will have SSL certificate validation.

 #### Since version 1.1.0